 ARPA-E generally uses Cooperative Agreements to provide financial and other support to Prime Recipients (see Section II.C.1 of the FOA).
-Under a Cooperative Agreement or Grant, the Prime
+Under a Cooperative Agreement or Grant, the Prime Recipient must provide at least 20% of the Total Project Cost as cost share, except as provided

-&lt;sup>49 Please refer to Section VI.B.3-4 of the FOA for guidance on cost share payments and reporting.
+&lt;sup>41 Please refer to Section VI.B.3-4 of the FOA for guidance on cost share payments and reporting.